truthixify/haven/SPEC.md

 * The output cell epoch must be greater than the input cell epoch

-* Only the update fee can leave deposit_balance -- no other CKBytes can exit
+* Only the update fee can leave deposit_balance; no other CKBytes can exit

 The TEE cannot write an arbitrary score.
 It cannot drain the cell.
 It cannot change the identity.
 The SP1 proof is the only gate.